mehmetkoca/clever-image/README.md

 # clever-image
-basic practice about CoreML application.
+Basic practice about image recognition with CoreML application using Places205-GoogLeNet.

 ![Screenshot](cleverImage.png)